Self Discovery Though Photography and Personal Photographs

 Will she learn any photography techniques?

-Yes, a photography technique is taught in each lesson.
+Yes, photography techniques are taught in each lesson.
 We are also putting together teaching videos that cover techniques.

 What if she misses a live lesson?